flectra-hq/flectra/doc/reference/actions.rst

 corresponding behaviors) are shared between states:

 ``model_id``
-    Odoo model linked to the action.
+    Flectra model linked to the action.

 ``state``